Last Updated on February 15, 2025

 - Achumani, Irpavi 2, Chasquipampa, and nearby neighborhoods.

-- Mallasa, Mallasilla, La Paz zoo.
+- Mallasa, Mallasilla, La Paz Zoo.

-- Any other area not mentioned before.
+- Any other area not previously mentioned.

-- El Alto’s Ceja
+- El Alto’s Ceja district

 - The 16 de Julio fair

-- All the rest neighborhoods
+- All other neighborhoods

 - The outskirts of the city

-Never be outside at night in El Alto City
+Never Be Outside at Night in El Alto City

-How safe is La Paz at night?
+How Safe is La Paz at Night?

 Conclusions: